-Can you effectively communicate in any of the following languages: Spanish, Hmong, Punjabi or Chinese?
+Can you effectively communicate in any of the following languages: Spanish, Hmong, Mien, Chinese or Punjabi?

-If you answered yes to question 1, please specify which language from the options below:
+If you answered yes to questions 1, please specify which language from options below:

 Describe your computer experience using various software applications and the types of documents you have created using these applications.